w3f/Grants-Program/applications/Societal.md

 | 0e. | Article | We will publish a tutorial that explains how to setup a governance proposal that will execute contracts cross-chain. |
 | 1. | Substrate module: Governance Execution | This substrate module will be a loosely coupled pallet to the existing governance pallet.
 We will make this into a separate pallet to allow for governance proposals to take place that do not require a smart contact to execute after approval. |

+Notes:
+- This will be created for Moonbeam's testnet - Moonbase Alpha, so we do not have to win a parachain slot before testing the pallet
+- An HRMP channel will need to be established between Societal’s testnet and Moonbase Alpha to sucessfully complete this milesotne
+- This milestone assumes that it will be better to create a new pallet that allows for the smart contract execution on another chain, which works in conjunction with the existing governance pallets such as the democracy, elections or referenda pallets.
+However, a modification to the existing governance pallets may be all that is necessary and a better design.

 ### Milestone 3 — SaaS Pricing Model Pallet